 Our guests are accommodated in double rooms in Port Europa, Calpe, the high-standard hotel on the seafront.
 We use our fleet of new Yamaha motorcycles for riding.
 Each trip is led by an experienced guide.
-We encourage you to change the motorcycle to a different model from our fleet every day during your stay.

 We leave Calpe and head for Cumbre del Sol where we enter the highest point in the area with a beautiful panorama.
 Then we descend to the sea where we visit the atmospheric Cala Moraig cave – one of its pillars crosses sea waves getting inside.
 After that, we go to the Cap de la Nao cape, and then, passing the charming seaside resorts, we head to the next Cap de Sant Antoni cliff where the view by the lighthouse is just breathtaking.
 Then we plan to relax at the seaside in a cafe in Les Arenetes and after a short break, we go further to Pego, where we can see the rice fields stretching next to the road.
 The return route leads right next to the Ifach rock – a huge rock which is standing at the interface of the sea and the city.

 Route length – 150 km

 We leave Calpe and head north to Valencia, where we will see: